TENOKONDA/tklds/README.rst

 Install the project from pypi using :code:`pip install tklds`

-or by cloning this repository and them:
+or by cloning this repository and pip installing them:

 Install the requirements using :code:`python -m pip install -r requirements.txt`